bjdash/apic-docs/tester/make-an-api-call.md

 Want to run your API multiple times or  want to populate  your database with lot of data then no need to hit **Run** multiple times.
 You can run your API in a loop.
 To do so click on the little arrow beside the Run button.
 This will allow you to enter the number of times you want to run the API.
 Fill in the value and hit Run beside it.
 Now apic will run the URL in a loop till it reaches the specified count.

-For sending random data with each API request refer below section.
+For sending random data with each API request refer  **Sending random data with each API call **section below.

 ### URL Parameters / Query Parameters